 Josiane is also interested in choreographic research, and has created four dance-theatre projects funded by the Première Ovation – Danse program.
-In the spring of 2018, she will perform her first personal creation, La fille d’à côté, presented by La Rotonde, an important choreographic centre in Québec City.
-In 2014 and 2016, she codirected her first two pieces on-screen.
+In the spring of 2018, she performed her first personal creation, La fille d’à côté, presented by La Rotonde, an important choreographic centre in Québec City.
+In 2014 and 2017, she codirected her first two pieces on-screen.
 She is also frequently invited by her peers to serve in their creative projects as choreographer and/or choreographic consultant and dramaturg.

 Josiane is at the helm of many projects.
 She cofounded Bloc.danse, a spontaneous research platform in contemporary dance and other disciplines, in Québec City.
 She is also a founding member of Les Incomplètes theatre company, where she works as artistic collaborator on various multidisciplinary projects, mostly aimed at young audiences.
 She takes part in each and every one of the company’s projects, as a performer, choreography, artistic director, playwright, rehearsal director, curator and cultural mediator.

 Since she first started performing professionally, Josiane has danced in over 250 performances of various productions, in Quebec, Canada (Ontario and Prince Edward Island), in France and Luxemburg.

 The heart of Josiane’s artistic approach is her eye for interdisciplinary aesthetic, sensory experience and the body’s progression in a performance space.
 She’s compelled by an actor or dancer’s state of presence that is required when performing for young audiences, and the authenticity that emerges from that creative space.
 Les Incomplètes is her playground for exploring these different artistic priorities.